Office: Buchanan C459

 I make my teaching evaluations available on the Faculty of Arts website; to view them, login here.

 Adam Bower (entering class of 2006): SSHRC Doctoral Fellowship Recipient and Simons Foundation / DFAIT Graduate Research Award in Disarmament, Non-Proliferation and Arms Control (2008).
 Ph.D.
 Dissertation: "Norm Development Without the Great Powers?
 Assessing the Anti-Personnel Mine Ban Treaty and the Rome Statute of the International Criminal Court" successfully defended Dec.7, 2012.
-Adam is current a Max Weber Post-Doctoral Fellow at the European University Institute, Florence, Italy.
+Adam was a Max Weber Post-Doctoral Fellow at the European University Institute, Florence, Italy, SSHRC Post-Doctoral Fellow at Oxford University, and is now Lecturer at the University of St. Andrews.

 Daisaku Higashi (entering class of 2006).
 University Graduate Fellowship Recipient (2006-07), Killam Predoctoral Fellowship recipient (2009-10), and Toyota Foundation Research Grant for field research in Afghanistan and East Timor (2008).
 Ph.D.
 Dissertation: "The Challenges of Constructing Legitimacy in Peacebuilding” successfully examined July 26, 2012.
 Daisaku is Associate Professor, the University of Tokyo.

 Michael Cohen (entering class of 2006).
 Thurlow Scholarship in Peace and Disarmament Studies recipient, and recipient of Simons Foundation / DFAIT Graduate Research Award in Disarmament, Non-Prolilferation and Arms Control (2008) and University Graduate Fellowships (2008-10).
 Ph.D.
 Dissertation: " Nuclear Proliferation and the Use of Force: Nuclear Coercion and Nuclear Learning" successfully examined April 11, 2012 .
-As of August 15, 2012, Michael is Assistant Professor, Department of Political Science and Public Management, University of Southern Denmark.
+Michael is Assistant Professor, Department of Political Science and Public Management, University of Southern Denmark.

 Alana Tiemessen (entering class of 2003).
 Ph.D.
 Dissertation: “The International Normative Structure of Transitional Justice."
 Successfully defended July 2011.
 University Graduate Fellowship and Canadian Consortium on Human Security Fellowship recipient.
-Currently post-doctoral fellow at the University of Chicago; previously Visiting Assistant Professor at University of Massachusetts, Amherst.
+Alana has been a Visiting Assistant Professor at Bowdoin College, and is now Assistant Professor of Security Studies at Endicott College.

 Nicolas Dragojlovic (entering class of 2004).
 Ph.D.
 Dissertation: "The Psychology of Persuasion in Global Politics: Global Image, Source Cues, and US Soft Power."
 Successfully defended September 16, 2010.
-University Graduate Fellowship recipient (2004-07), winner of Li Tze Fong Memorial Fellowship (2007-08), and SDF Post-Doctoral Fellow, Liu Institute, UBC.
-Currently a Post-Doctoral Fellow at the University of Calgary.
+University Graduate Fellowship recipient (2004-07), winner of Li Tze Fong Memorial Fellowship (2007-08), SDF Post-Doctoral Fellow, Liu Institute, UBC, and Post-Doctoral Fellow at the University of Calgary.

 Nevin Aiken (entering class of 2004).
 Ph.D.
 Dissertation: "Overcoming Intractability: Identity and Intergroup Reconciliation in Transitional Justice."
 Successfully defended July 28, 2010.
-Nevin began a position as an Assistant Professor in the Department of Political Science at the University of Wyoming in September 2010.
+Nevin is an Assistant Professor in the Department of Political Science at the University of Wyoming.

 Scott Watson (entering class of 2001).
 Ph.D.
 Dissertation: “The Securitisation of Humanitarian Migration” defended July 2006.
-Scott began a position as an Assistant Professor in the Department of Political Science at the University of Victoria in September 2006.
+Scott is an Associate Professor in the Department of Political Science at the University of Victoria.

 Karen Winzoski (entering class of 2001).
 Ph.D.
 Dissertation: "The Influence of Industry and Scientific Communities on US Chemical and Biological Weapons Policy" defended April 2007.
-Karen is an Assistant Professor in the Department of Political Science at the National University of Singapore.
+Karen has been an Assistant Professor in the Department of Political Science at the National University of Singapore.

 Radoslav Dimitrov (University of Minnesota, Ph.D.).
-Rado is Assistant Professor of Political Science at the University of Western Ontario.
+Rado is Associate Professor of Political Science at the University of Western Ontario.

 Ph.D.
 Committee Member